fb39ca4/kappa-pad/README.md

-# KappaPad
+# KappaPad - Modes version.

-KappaPad is a two-button keypad intended for playing osu!.
+This version of the KappaPad is a two-button keypad intended for playing osu!.
 Unlike other keypads with mechanical switches, KappaPad has fixed metal pads and uses capacitive sensing to determine when they are being pressed.
 Because there is no key travel, one can minimize the distance their fingers move to conserve stamina during long streams.

 ![KappaPad](images/full.jpg?raw=true)